General Admission Information for Aspire Institute

 You are currently completing your year 12 studies and are a School Captain/Vice-Captain, Prefect or Student Representative Council President/Vice President or member.
 In addition, Aspire Institute also seeks applications from students who have demonstrated leadership through their involvement with community organisations and clubs.

-Aboriginal and Torres Strait Islander people
+Applicants with Aboriginal or Torres Strait Islander Background

 Domestic applicants with overseas qualifications